Looking at the posterior: accuracy and uncertainty of neural-network predictions: Methods

 \subsection{Network architectures}

-In order to quantify how the architecture affects the uncertainty estimates, we use three neural-network architectures: fully connected (dense), convolutional (cnn) and attention-based (swin) neural networks.
-For the fully connected neural network we use a simple three-layer architecture with two 128-neuron hidden layers using ReLU activations.
-The convolutional neural network is identical to model A in \cite{cnn}, a simple fully convolutional model with 5 layers using max-pooling for spatial down-sampling and ReLU activations.
-Finally, we also use Swin-Transformer (swin) \cite{swin}, a popular attention-based model for computer vision.
+In order to quantify how the architecture affects the uncertainty estimates, we use three neural-network architectures: fully connected (Dense), convolutional (CNN) and attention-based (Swin) neural networks.
+The fully connected neural network has a three-layer architecture with two 128-neuron hidden layers using ReLU activations.
+The convolutional neural network is identical to model A in~\cite{cnn}, a simple fully convolutional model with 5 layers using max-pooling for spatial down-sampling and ReLU activations.
+Finally, we also use a small version of a shifted windows transformer (Swin)~\cite{swin}, a popular attention-based model for computer vision.
+All architectures use a softmax output layer.
 See Table \ref{tab:architectures} for a summary of the model sizes and baseline accuracy on the target datasets.